kg5hqx/Capstone2/README.md

 ## Next steps
 Additional work that will enhance my understanding of the models:
+* **Finetune models.**  R03 and M01AB can benefit from more analysis and model fine-tuning for better prediction performance.
 * **Troubleshoot animation for the neural network models.**  Unfortunately, I encountered errors while trying to do my animation.
 Getting it running will improve my understanding of the train/test window generation.
 * **Get the XGBoost model to work.**  I tried to do XGBoost.
 However, I encountered errors with my train/test window setup.
 * **Improve the grid search mechanism for the Sarimax model.**  I want to enhance my grid search mechanism to make it easier to find the best Sarimax model parameters.